charraig/pyrepo-cookiecutter/README.md

 # Introduction

-A cookiecutter template to generate a simple python package, with the assumptions that the user is using:
+A cookiecutter template to generate a simple python package. @dependabot checks the inner template ({{cookiecutter.directory_name}}) dependencies.

 * `pyenv` for Python version management
 * `poetry` for package management